riteshsoni10/jenkins_deployment_kubernetes/README.md

     Deployment resource maintains and monitors the pods.
 It restarts the pods in case of fault-tolerance.

-The configuration file is present in the repository at `scripts` directory.
+The configuration file for `Jenkins Server Resources` is present in the repository at `scripts/kubernetes_resources` directory.

 ```
 kubectl create -f jenkins_deployment.yml